edamontology/edam-bioimaging/README.md

-### Contributing
+## Contributing

 This is an open community project (transparent and participatory), and thus contributions are very welcome!

 The most accessible way of contributing is writing comments with suggestions or needs for clarification, and starting discussion threads.
 Multiple channels are avaialable:

 **Preferred:**
 * Add comments to the [live development version of EDAM-bioimaging](https://webprotege.stanford.edu/#projects/2ce704bf-83ed-4d2e-985f-84c4841fac71/edit/Classes) at __WebProtégé__.
 Free registration at WebProtégé is required.
 Select a concept and "Start new thread" in the "Comments" widget|window (not "Comments" tab, stay in the "Classes" tab).
-Contribute to already open threads _ibid_ or in the "Comments" Tab.
+Contribute to already open threads _ibid_ or in the "Comments" tab.

 **Other options:**
 * Add a proposal or comment to EDAM-bioimaging at the __NCBO BioPortal__
     * to a selected concept in the ["Classes" tab](https://bioportal.bioontology.org/ontologies/EDAM-BIOIMAGING/?p=classes) by clicking the small "Notes" tab on the right (still within the big "Classes" tab)
     * on the general level in the ["Notes" tab](https://bioportal.bioontology.org/ontologies/EDAM-BIOIMAGING/?p=notes).
-Including new concept proposals.
+You can include new concept proposals here.
 * Submit or comment on an [issue](https://github.com/edamontology/edam-bioimaging/issues) at __GitHub__
 * Join the discussions at wg4-edam_ontology@irbbarcelona.org.glip.com.
 Mostly organisational stuff.
 * Add comments to the stable versions of EDAM-bioimaging at WebProtégé, such as the [last stable version](https://webprotege.stanford.edu/#projects/60fbe82b-bd58-41e2-825d-3801c071ee47/edit/Classes) and especially the frozen versions ([alpha03](https://webprotege.stanford.edu/#projects/40a89525-b6d6-42f2-a4c1-88e7fb1c1f86/edit/Classes), [alpha02](https://webprotege.stanford.edu/#projects/f2cd721e-0f26-4b05-9ce2-ce20d4860442/edit/Classes)) for more persistent comments.
 Note that comments to the [live version](https://webprotege.stanford.edu/#projects/2ce704bf-83ed-4d2e-985f-84c4841fac71/edit/Classes) are handled with the highest priority.

-If you want to contribute in person, join or organise a hackathon.
-Please get in touch with wg4-edam_ontology@irbbarcelona.org.glip.com or matus.kalas@uib.no for planning.
+If you want to contribute in person, please join or organise a hackathon.
+Get in touch with wg4-edam_ontology@irbbarcelona.org.glip.com or matus.kalas@uib.no for planning.
 Usual hackathons for editing EDAM-bioimaging are the [NEUBIAS Taggathons](http://eubias.org/NEUBIAS/what-is-taggathon/).

-### Editing
+## Editing

 At this momentary early stage of the development, the content of EDAM-bioimaging is developed collaboratively at http://webprotege.stanford.edu/#projects/2ce704bf-83ed-4d2e-985f-84c4841fac71/edit/Classes.
 After one dev cycle, these developments are commited in a batch to _git_. _Vice versa_, commits from _git_ are merged into WebProtégé.